amymitchell-whittington/amymitchellwhittington/README.md

 # amymitchellwhittington
-Personal website of Amy Mitchell-Whittington
+Personal website and portfolio of Amy Mitchell-Whittington